This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

-Jacobs are registered as Data Controllers with the Information Commissioners Office.
-However for the purposes of managing cases from Clients we are the Data Processor.
-This means we only act on documented instructions of the Data Controller.
+Jacobs is registered as a data controller with the Information Commissioners Office, however for the purposes of managing cases from Clients we are the Data Processor with the Client being the Data Controller.
+This means we work to documented instructions of the Data Controller.

 Our contact details are:6 Europa Boulevard